VersBersh/QuerysetDataFrame/README.md

 # QDataFrame
 A pandas DataFrame constructed from a queryset.
+Useful when working in the django shell or jupyter, but not suitable for production.

+# Examples
-For instance, if you have a django model, `MyModel`, then you can quickly convert it to a dataframe with
+If you have a django model, `MyModel`, then you can quickly convert it to a dataframe with

 ```df = QDataFrame(MyModel.objects.all())```